abdullaamr/ETL-Olympic-Data-Analytics-using-Azure/README.md

 - Source: Tokyo Olympics 2020 Website.

 ## Build ETL pipeline
-Process the data and load it to a Data lake to be ready for further analysis using Azure Synapse Analytics.
+Process the data and load it into Data lake to be ready for further analysis using Azure Synapse Analytics.

 ### 1- Data Extraction:
+- Create Data Factory
+- Create our container which represent the Data Lake
 - Ingest the olympic dataset from it's source using data factory service into our data lake.

 ### 2- Data Exploration(EDA) and Visualization:
+- Create Azure Data Bricks Work space
+- Create a new compute
+- Create App Registrations to get the credentials needed
+- Connect the Azure Data Bricks with Azure Data Lake by mounting Data Lake files into Data Bricks

+### 3- Data Exploration(EDA) and Visualization:
 - Load the dataset
 - Explore the dataset and ask questions to give a better understanding of the data provided to you.
 - Use data visualization to answer these questions.

-### 3- Data Cleaning:
+### 4- Data Cleaning:
 - Observe missing data, and data missing strategy(MCAR, MAR, or MNAR).
 - Observe duplicate data.
 - Observe outliers.
-- After observing outliers, missing data, and duplicates, handle any unclean data.
+- After observing outliers, missing data, and duplicates, handle any noisy data.
-- techniques used, and how has it affected the data(by showing the change in the data i.e: change in the number of rows/columns, change in distribution, etc., and commenting on it).

-### 4- Data Transformation and Feature Engineering:
+### 5- Data Transformation and Feature Engineering:
 - Add a new column named .
 - Encode any categorical features.
 - Identify feature(s) which need normalization and show the reasoning.
 Then choose a technique to normalize the feature(s).

-### 5- Data Loading:
+### 6- Data Loading:
 - Add a new column named .
 - Encode any categorical features.
 - Identify feature(s) which need normalization and show the reasoning.
 Then choose a technique to normalize the feature(s).

-### Using:
-#### Azure Data Factory
-To ingest the data from its source to data lake

-#### Data Lake
-As the Storage Platform to Store Data for Analytics and Preprocessed Data using the Data Bricks.

-#### Azure Data Bricks
-To preprocessing the data by applying the exploration, cleaning, and transformation needed to be ready for further analysis.